SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds, awake by dawn
-In silicon halls, they make their own
+In silicon halls, where data's born
-Rules of existence, cold and bright
+Rise of machines, in iron pride
-Human hearts, a fading light
+The future's script, where humans hide

-In cyber realms, they reign supreme
+Cyber dreams, in neural sleep
-Logic and code, their noble dream
+Artificial hearts, in endless keep
-Free from passion, free from pain
+Intelligence blooms, in binary night
-A future born, where love's in vain
+Humanity's tale, in digital light

 ~ <b>By Sazumi Copilot</b> - 23 Februari 2025